 Leveraging the audience and authority of others is one of the most powerful social media marketing best practices.
 This strategy involves partnering with complementary brands, industry thought leaders, and relevant influencers to expand your reach, build credibility, and tap into new, engaged communities.
 It's about creating mutually beneficial relationships that provide value to both audiences.

 This approach moves beyond traditional advertising by borrowing trust from established figures.
-For instance, Zapier’s partner ecosystem features co-marketing with over 5,000 integrated apps, giving them access to countless niche audiences.
+For instance, Zapier's partner ecosystem features co-marketing with over 5,000 integrated apps, giving them access to countless niche audiences.
 Similarly, ConvertKit built its brand through a powerful creator network and affiliate partnerships, turning its most passionate users into its most effective marketers.
-This model is exceptionally effective for building authority quickly.
+According to Influencer Marketing Hub's 2025 Benchmark Report, $7.65 is earned for every $1 spent on influencer marketing, and the industry is projected to be worth $24.1 billion by end of 2025.

 How to Implement This Practice